k8sland/lab1/volume/README.md

    using /var/iconoflix as a mount point.
 2. Deploy your application
 3. Verify the application is up and running and the volume is mounted!
-   1. You will need to ssh to make sure the volume is mounted and the data is correct!
+   1. You will need to shell-in to make sure the volume is mounted and the data is correct!
 4. Bring up graphiQL and make sure the movie Home Alone is listed
    1. Launch graphiQL: open $(minikube service iconoflix --url)/graphiql
    2. GraphQL query: {movies{name icons}} (Left pane!)